 If you’re dreading the clocks going back and the darker days that follow, here are our top tips for coping with the clock change:

-- Get some light exposure first thing – if you can’t get outside then use Vitamin L over breakfast - emits 10,000 lux.
+3. Get some light exposure first thing – if you can’t get outside then use a Lumie light therapy lamp over breakfast - emits 10,000 lux at up to 35 cms distance.

-- Avoid tech at least an hour before bedtime.
+6. Avoid tech at least an hour before bedtime and use Lumie Halo’s low-blue light Evening Mode.